So You Think You Can Dance (American TV series): Contestant stage

 Following the contestant selection process, the show transitions into its regular competition phase, which lasts for the rest of the season.
 The competition stage is typically divided into eight weeks, generally with two contestants eliminated per week.
-Dancers are paired up into female-male couples that will sometimes stay paired for much of the remaining competition if neither is eliminated (since season 7, contestants have also been occasionally paired with "All Stars", returning contestants from previous seasons who pair up with the contestants, but who are not themselves competing).
+Contestants are paired up into female-male couples that will sometimes stay paired for much of the remaining competition if neither is eliminated (since season 7, contestants have also been occasionally paired with "All Stars", returning contestants from previous seasons who pair up with the contestants, but who are not themselves competing).
 These couples perform 1 or 2 duets per week in different styles which are typically, but not always, randomly selected.
 These duets, as with all non-solo performances at this stage in the competition, are choreographed by professional choreographers.
-Before most duet performances, a video packets of clips of the couple preparing to perform the routine is shown.
-These packets are intended not only to demonstrate the couple's efforts to master the routine, but also to give glimpses of the personalities and personal histories of the dancers, as well as insights from the choreographer as to the thematic, narrative, and artistic intentions of the piece.
+Before most duet performances, a video packet of clips of the couple preparing to perform the routine is shown.
+These packets are intended not only to demonstrate the couple's efforts to master the routine, but also to give glimpses of the personalities and personal histories of the contestants, as well as insights from the choreographer as to the thematic, narrative, and artistic intentions of the piece.
 Following each duet performance, the week's panel of judges gives critical feedback, often emphasizing the two key areas of technique and performance value.
 Duets and their accompanying video packets and critiques typically take up the majority of an episode but are often supplemented by solos, group numbers, and occasionally guest dance or musical performances.

 Nigel Lythgoe is co-creator of the So You Think You Can Dance franchise and has been executive producer of the American and British productions for their entire runs.
 He also served as a permanent judge for the first sixteen seasons of the American production as well as the entire run of the British production.